ajv-validator/ajv/CONTRIBUTING.md

 ## Code

-Thanks a lot for considering contributing to Ajv.
-Many great features were created by its users.
+Thanks a lot for considering contributing to Ajv!
+Our users have created many great features, and we look forward to your contributions.

-Please review [Code components](./docs/components.md) document as well - it will help navigating the code.
+For help navigating the code, please review the [Code components](./docs/components.md) document.

 #### Development